kklein/kklein.github.io/_posts/2021-02-28-sudoku_dfs.markdown

     return True
 ```

-So now we're able to tell whether a given board satisfies the sudoku conditions - sweet!
+So now we're able to tell whether a given board satisfies the Sudoku conditions - sweet!

-As mentioned previously, our transition from state to state rely on trying out different transition options for the _next_ empty cell.
-Remember the we defines 'next' to refer to a left-to-right, top-to-bottom scan:
+As previously mentioned, our transitions from state to state rely on trying out different candidates for the _next_ empty cell.
+Remember the we defined 'next' with regards to a left-to-right, top-to-bottom scan:

 ```python
 def get_next_empty_cell_indices(board):